Car air conditioner compressor clutch not engaging

 Car makers use an electro-magnetic clutch to engage and disengage the air conditioning compressor.

 Turn the air conditioning controls to MAX AC and start the engine.
 Then look at the front of the compressor clutch.
 Both the pulley and the clutch should be spinning.
-If only the pulley is turning, there’s a problem somewhere in the system.
+That means the clutch has properly engaged with the pulley.
+If only the pulley is turning, but the clutch disc isn’t, there’s a problem somewhere in the system.